 Earlier this year, in advance of Chinese Vice President Xi Jinping's visit to Los Angeles, U.S. Commerce Secretary John Bryson convened a luncheon meeting of 20 or so Southern California business leaders.
 He touted U.S. exports to China, which last year exceeded $100 billion for the first time.
 I pointed out to him that spending by Chinese visitors, which is counted as a U.S. export, was $5 billion in 2010.
 In other words, tourist dollars alone account for 5% of U.S. exports to China. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Relaxed U.S. Visa Rules Will Expand Air Traffic".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Relaxed U.S. Visa Rules Will Expand Air Traffic".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.